-• In 2016-17, 17,354 students were enrolled in ethnic studies courses (social science and English language arts combined), up from 8,678 in 2014-15.

-- The total above includes 4,662 students enrolled in ethnic studies courses in English language arts, in 210 courses in 82 schools in ethnic studies. - In 2016-17, 943 ethnic studies courses (social science and English language arts combined) were taught in 555 schools, compared with 696 courses in 177 schools in 2014-15. - In 2016-17, for ethnic studies courses in social science, 395 of the 777 courses (51 percent) were approved as meeting "A-G" admissions requirements. - In 2016-17, English language arts ethnic studies courses were more likely to be approved, with 166 of 210 (80 percent) courses approved as meeting "A-G" admissions requirements. - 4) Capacity questions.
+- In 2016-17, 17,354 students were enrolled in ethnic studies courses (social science and English language arts combined), up from 8,678 in 2014-15. - The total above includes 4,662 students enrolled in ethnic studies courses in English language arts, in 210 courses in 82 schools in ethnic studies. - In 2016-17, 943 ethnic studies courses (social science and English language arts combined) were taught in 555 schools, compared with 696 courses in 177 schools in 2014-15. - In 2016-17, for ethnic studies courses in social science, 395 of the 777 courses (51 percent) were approved as meeting "A-G" admissions requirements. - In 2016-17, English language arts ethnic studies courses were more likely to be approved, with 166 of 210 (80 percent) courses approved as meeting "A-G" admissions requirements. - 4) Capacity questions.
 Requiring students to complete a course in ethnic studies as a condition of graduation necessitates that each high school offers sufficient sections of ethnic studies courses to each student that attends high school.
-Based on the California Department of Education (CDE) data above, of the 1,945,405 students enrolled in high school in the 2016-17 school year, fewer than 1 percent were enrolled in an ethnic studies course.
-Accordingly, this means that schools will have to significantly ramp up ethnic studies course offerings, and do quickly, in order to meet the 2023-24 school year deadline in the bill.
-The 2024 graduating class begins high school in the fall of 2019.
-With these figures in mind, the committee may wish to consider: - a) Whether school districts and county offices of education have sufficient resources to offer an ethnic studies course and instructional materials for each student? - b) Are there enough appropriately credentialed teachers to teach ethnic studies to each student that attends high school? - c) Do students have sufficient flexibility in their schedules to absorb an additional required course while retaining the freedom to explore elective courses and career technical education courses or pathways? - d) Do additional graduation requirements potentially crowd out or discourage other local graduation requirements?
-According to the CDE "most school districts in California require between 22 and 26 one-year courses (or the equivalent) for graduation."
-The state requires a minimum of 13 courses.
+Based on the CDE) data above, of the 1,945,405 students enrolled in high school in the 2016-17 school year, fewer than 1 percent were enrolled in an ethnic studies course.
+Accordingly, this means that schools will have to significantly ramp up ethnic studies course offerings, and do so quickly, in order to meet the 2024-25 school year deadline in the bill.
+The 2025 graduating class begins high school in the fall of 2020.
+With these figures in mind, the committee may wish to consider: - a) Whether school districts and county offices of education have sufficient resources to offer an ethnic studies course and instructional materials for each student? - b) Are there enough appropriately credentialed teachers to teach ethnic studies to each student that attends high school?

+c) Do students have sufficient flexibility in their schedules to absorb an additional required course while retaining the freedom to explore elective courses and career technical education courses or pathways?